 - All decisions and opinions pursued by the Coalition for Digital Ads are agreed upon within the group’s secretariat as part of the mandate provided by partners and initiators.

-SME Connect is a network which brings together SMEs from across Europe and gives them a platform to engage with issues in Brussels.
-All members pay a fee and can participate in our working groups and initiatives.
+SME Connect is a network which brings together SMEs and their supporters from across Europe and gives them a platform to engage with issues in Brussels.
+All members pay a fee and can participate in working groups and initiatives.

-The CDA is one such initiative and was instigated by a number of our members.
+The CDA is one such initiative and was instigated by a number of our members and partners.
 Its activity is driven by the initiators with the support of the SME Connect secretariat.

 SME Connect facilitates dialogue and engagement amongst members and other interested parties through a number of programs.

 Friends of SMEs allow supportive companies, universities, think tanks and other interest groups to come together and engage with SME Connect members.
 They support SMEs in their interest to cut red tape and create a more business friendly environment with fair competition.

 Friends of SMEs are required to pay a fee, however they are precluded from initiating working groups and initiatives and have no say in the running of SME Connect.

 SME Connect also runs the European SME Business Club whose members are Micro-, Small- and Medium-sized Enterprises with up to 250 employees and companies with up to 500 employees.
 The Club allows members to better understand the EU, formulate common interests and gain a better understanding of the positions of other stakeholders.